 Ways to Help from the Comfort of Your Home

-Click here to see a list business that are giving back while they continue to serve the community.
+Click here to see a list of businesses that are giving back while they continue to serve the community.
 You can shop online and have delivered to you and bonus a portion of the proceeds will help feed the hungry during COVID-19.

 Have You been helped during COVID-19?

 Share your story with us!
 This allows us to communicate with supporters as to how their gift is making an impact in their community.
 Click here to share your story.